aryanpatel1403/aryanpatel1403/README.md

 - 💞️ I’m looking to collaborate for front end development
 - 📫 How to reach me : aryankumarpatel19@gmail.com
 - 😄 Pronouns: ARYAN
-- ⚡ Fun fact : Till now i have bought only one online course in which they teach mainly only road-map (money waste)
+- ⚡ Fun fact : In initial day of tech world, i have bought one online course in which they teach only road-map (money waste)

 <!---
 aryanpatel1403/aryanpatel1403 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.